How it works

 It’s worth noting that RTT can always change due to some external factors.
 Here are the main factors:

 - The nature of the transmission medium.
-Technological characteristics of the Internet connections directly affect RTT.
+Technological characteristics of Internet connections directly affect RTT.
 It’s obvious that satellite communication, wireless connection, and optical fiber have different properties.

 - Local network (LAN) traffic.
 For example, if lots of users download heavy files simultaneously the Internet connection may considerably deteriorate.